Non-Intent OCP miniApps®

 Configure the OCP miniApps®

-The welcome prompts are the initial prompts responsible for establishing the interaction with the system, thus providing a more natural feel.
+The welcome announcement is the initial prompt responsible for establishing the interaction with the system, thus providing a more natural feel.

 Initial Prompt